Official portraits of Donald Trump: 2025 inaugural portrait

 Several weeks prior to Trump's second inauguration, he and Vice President-elect JD Vance were photographed by Daniel Torok, who became Trump's chief White House photographer.
-Torok revealed the portraits on the social media website X on January 15, 2025, and Trump's transition team released them the next day, ahead of the inauguration on January 20.
+Torok revealed the portraits on the social media website X (formerly Twitter) on January 15, 2025, and Trump's transition team released them the next day, ahead of the inauguration on January 20.
+Torok had roughly 20 minutes to take the photographs.
 The portraits were made specifically for the inauguration, and printed inside the event's programs.
 Trump's portrait served as a "placeholder" official portrait at the start of his term.

 In their portraits, both Trump and Vance are wearing blue suits and white collared shirts.
 Trump is wearing a blue or turquoise tie, and a small American flag lapel pin.
 He is in what appears to be a state room, with the red and white stripes of a corner of the American flag visible in the background behind his head.
 Trump's facial expression is stern and intense.
 He is staring at the camera lens; his right eye is narrowed and squinting, while one of his eyebrows is raised, and his lips are pressed together tightly.

 Trump's portrait was darker and more harshly lit than traditional presidential portraits.
 Trump is lit from below, with a bright artificial light illuminating the center of Trump's face while covering its other areas in a shadow.
 A high-powered strobe light used to light the image reflects in Trump's eyes.
 The photograph has a subtle low angle, with Trump's head tilted slightly downwards to stare down at the viewer.
 The image is cropped close to Trump's face, and the portrait shows him from the chest up.